Take Care (song): Recording and composition

 "Take Care" was written by Drake (credited as Aubrey Graham), Noah Shebib, Anthony Palman and James Smith, better known as Jamie xx.
 Production of the song was handled by Jamie xx and Shebib under his production name Noah "40" Shebib.
 It was recorded by Shebib and Ruben Riveara at Metalworks Studios, Ontario, Canada.
 The engineer was Noel Cadastre, and was assisted by Greg Morrison.
 It was mixed by Noel "Gadget" Campbell at Studio 206, Ontario, Canada.
 All instrumentation was provided for by Jamie xx, with exception of the guitar, which was provided by Romy Madley Croft – Jamie xx's fellow band member from the xx; drum programming was completed by Shebib.
 Background vocals were performed by Gil Scott-Heron.
 "Take Care" contains a sample of Brook Benton's song "I'll Take Care of You".
 Permission and license was granted by XL Recordings.
 Rihanna appears on the track as a featured artist courtesy of the Island Def Jam Music Group.

 "Take Care" is a club song that samples Jamie xx's 2011 remix of Gil Scott-Heron's cover song "I'll Take Care of You", originally recorded by Bobby Bland in 1959.
 The production of Drake's song was helmed by 40, reworking Jamie xx's remix.

 Additionally, Drake makes reference to Lesley Gore's 1963 number one single, "It's My Party" by re-working the lyrics, "It's my birthday, I'll get high if I want to, can't deny that I want you, but I'll lie if I have to."

 The song features guest vocals from Rihanna, marking the second collaboration of the pair, the first being Rihanna's number one single "What's My Name?" from her fifth studio album, Loud (2010), on which Drake was featured.
 The song is written in the key of C minor.
-The vocal range in the song spans two octaves, from the lower note of C4 to the higher note of F5, between Drake, Rihanna, and the original sample of Scott-Heron.
+The vocal range in the song spans one and a half octaves, from the lower note of C4 to the higher note of F5, between Drake, Rihanna, and the original sample of Scott-Heron.